kchen3157/FPGA-Prototyping-Experiments/ch_3/eg_10_02/readme.md

 We separate this process into two stages.
 The first sorts the operands into max and min, and the second actually performs the add operation.

 The adder is 4-bit (1 sign, 3 mag) by default.
+My implementation saves a LUT by removing the unnecessary logic for max/min sign decision.